-- Road accidents – it could be that you were driving or cycling and your vehicle or bicycle was involved in an accident which was not your fault.
+- Road accidents – it could be that you were driving or cycling and your vehicle or bicycle was involved in an accident that was not your fault.
 It also includes injuries sustained if you were a pedestrian, or if you were travelling on public transport.

-- Slip, trips and falls – any personal injury that occurs in an outdoor public place such as a pavement or a park or an indoor public place such as a shopping mall or a restaurant comes under this category.
+- Slip, trips and falls – any personal injury that occurs in an outdoor public place such as a pavement or a public park or an indoor public place such as a shopping mall or a restaurant comes under this category.

 - Accidents at work – these include accidents such as slips, trips and falls as well as work-related conditions such as industrial deafness from working with loud equipment without proper protection, repetitive strain injury from working continuously on any one type of equipment or loss of limb from working with faulty equipment.

 - Industrial diseases – these include diseases such as asbestosis and mesothelioma, which result from inhaling asbestos fibres.
 Claiming for personal injury for industrial diseases is not limited only to those working within the industry.
 You can also claim if you lived in the vicinity of a factory that worked with asbestos.